dknoxefr/Journal_SQL/README.md

 ---

-This is a CLI based Journal with MYSQL intergration
+This is a CLI based Journal with SQLite intergration

 _Version 1.0_